List of infantry weapons in the American Revolution: Brown Bess

 musket, it was briefly used by the Americans until 1777.
 This musket was used to fire a single shot ball, or a cluster style shot which fired multiple projectiles giving the weapon a "shotgun" effect.
 There were two types of the Brown Bess: the Short Land Pattern and the Long Land Pattern.
 The Short Land was shorter, less bulky, less heavy than the Long Land.
 Most American fighters implemented the Long Land Pattern.
+The weapon was also used for hunting and other sport activities.

 Charleville musket

 Large numbers of Charleville Model 1763 and 1766 muskets were imported into the United States from France during the American Revolution, due in large part to the influence of Marquis de Lafayette.
-The Charleville 1766 heavily influenced the design of the Springfield Musket of 1795.
+The Charleville 1766 heavily influenced the design of the Springfield Model 1795 musket.

 American-made muskets

 Many muskets were produced locally by various gunsmiths in the colonies, often reusing parts from other weapons.
 These are known as "Committee of Safety" muskets, as they were funded by the fledgling local government.
+Because of its shape it was often used as a backrest on the battle field.
+It could also be used to light tobacco.
 Because of the need to produce as many weapons as quickly as possible, and also out of fear of prosecution by the British government, many of the muskets did not bear a maker's mark.
 Some were simply marked as property of a state, or "US," or U:STATES," or "UNITED STATES," or "U.S.A."

 Long rifles

 Long rifles were an American design of the 18th century, produced by individual German gunsmiths in Pennsylvania.
-Based on the Jäger rifle, these long rifles, known as "Pennsylvania Rifles", were used by snipers and light infantry throughout the Revolutionary War.
+Based on the Jäger rifle, these long rifles, known as "Pennsylvania rifles", were used by snipers and light infantry throughout the Revolutionary War.
 The grooved barrel increased the range and accuracy by spinning a snugly fitted ball, giving an accurate range of 300 yards compared to 100 yards for smoothbore muskets.
 Drawbacks included the low rate of fire due to the complicated reloading process, the impossibility to fit it with a bayonet, the high cost, and lack of standardization that required extensive training with a particular rifle for a soldier to realize the weapon's full potential.
 Due to the drawbacks, George Washington argued for a limited role of rifles in the Colonial military, while Congress was more enthusiastic and authorized the raising of several companies of riflemen.
 Long rifles played a significant part in the battle of Saratoga, where rifle units picked off officers to disrupt British command and control but required support by units armed with smoothbore muskets or by artillery to prevent the riflemen from being overrun.